isomerpages/nrf-gyss/_current-event/Programme.md

 permalink: /current-event/programme/
 description: ""
 ---
+Stay tuned to this space for the GYSS 2024 programme.

+To give you a sense of all the exciting plenaries, panel discussions, talks and activities, here's the GYSS 2023 programme:

 <img width="800" src="/images/gyss-2023-programme.jpg">

-Click [here](/images/gyss-2023-programme.jpg) to download the full programme.
+Click [here](/images/gyss-2023-programme.jpg) to download the programme in a higher resolution.